-This was a cross-sectional study of 394 pregnant women in communities within three subdistricts in Yendi Municipal.
-Structured questionnaires and Focus Group Discussions were used to collect data on pregnant women"s socio demographics, knowledge of malaria in pregnancy and its interventions, and the barriers and facilitators to the uptake of these interventions.
-Thematic presentations were used for manual analysis of qualitative data.
-Quantitative data was analysed using STATA version 14.0.
+This was a case study of 394 pregnant women within communities in three sub-districts in Yendi Municipal.
+Structured questionnaires and Focus Group Discussions were used to collect data on pregnant women's socio demographics, knowledge of malaria in pregnancy and its interventions, and the barriers and facilitators to the uptake of these interventions.
+Thematic presentations were used for manual analysis of qualitative data after tape recording and transcription.
+Quantitative data was analysed using Stata12.
 Categorical variables were presented as frequencies and associations were assessed using chi-square analysis with 95% confidence intervals.